trentslutzky/helpscout-thread-hider/README.md

 ## Installation

 1. clone the repo
+    `git clone github.com/trentslutzky/helpscout-thread-hider`
-2. navigate to `chrome://extensions/`
+3. navigate to `chrome://extensions/` in your browser
-3. click "Load Upacked" and select the root folder
+4. click "Load Upacked" and select the root folder
-4. ignore any bad code that I wrote while sleep deprived at 1am
+5. ignore any bad code that I wrote while sleep deprived at 1am

 ---